Frequently Asked Questions on our Child Poverty Statistics

 How have the child poverty statistics changed over time?

-Overall child poverty in the UK has fallen in the most recent year for which data are available (2020/21) but this is not the case in all local areas.
-Child poverty saw a particularly marked increase among areas in the North East and Wales.
+Overall child poverty in the UK has increased in the most recent year for which data are available (2021/22) but this is not the case in all local areas.
+Child poverty saw a particularly marked increase among areas in the East Midlands and the North West.

 Notes on how the data should be interpreted